U.K. Professional Clients

 To begin trading as a Delaware LLP, you will need to register with the state's Division of Corporations.
 As the Division acts solely in an administrative capacity and is unable to provide legal advice, we recommend that you contact the team here at Coddan and instruct our experts to talk you through your options and fill out and file all the necessary paperwork on your behalf.
 If you have a specific name in mind for your new LLP, we will be able to register this name for you through the Division of Corporations.
 However, we will only be able to do so if your chosen name is free from prescribed and sensitive words and is not deceptively similar to that of another LLP or entity already registered with the state.

-When registering an LLP on your behalf, we will need to provide the Division of Corporations with the name and address of a registered agent.
-Your registered agent can be an individual or business based in Delaware or a foreign business authorised to do business in the state.
+When registering an LLP on your behalf, we will need to provide the Division of Corporations with the name and address of a registered expert.
+Your registered expert can be an individual or business based in Delaware or a foreign business authorised to do business in the state.
 However, it must be willing to accept legal papers on your LLP's behalf.
-If you already own a business in the UK, we will be able to register your business as your registered agent.
-However, if you do not own a business and do not know anyone willing to act as your registered agent, we will be able to appoint a registered agent on your behalf.
+If you already own a business in the UK, we will be able to register your business as your registered expert.
+However, if you do not own a business and do not know anyone willing to act as your registered expert, we will be able to appoint a registered expert on your behalf.

 What are the advantages of registering a limited liability partnership in Delaware?
 If you are looking to set up a limited liability partnership (LLP) in the USA, you may already be aware that different states offer different incentives and penalties.
 Some states pride themselves on providing generous tax breaks, while others charge extortionately high tax rates.
 If you wish to make your money go further, you may wish to consider registering your LLP in the state of Delaware.

 Situated midway between New York and Washington D.C., Delaware has gained an enviable reputation as the premier place to register an LLP in the USA.